Xeelley/AntTelegram/README.md

     [ Ant.Types.InlineButton('No-no-no', 'no') ]
 ]))
 ```
-Here we are using builders instead of define `option` object.
+Here we are using builders instead of define `options` object.
 This code will send text message with two inline buttons:

 <img src="assets/chat_02.png">